johnny353535/yoi/docs/_pages/elements/rating.md

 # Rating

-Use this element to display a compact rating score – visualized by a number of stars between 1 and 5.
+<p class="intro">Use this element to display a compact rating score – visualized by a number of stars between 1 and 5.</p>

 | Styles         | [rating.less]({{ pathToSourceFile }}assets/less/elements/accordion.less)                                 |
 | Base CSS-Class | `.rating`                                                                                                |